Black Lives Matter at School

 Books in the Library at Thornton Creek Elementary

 Thornton Creek Librarian, Kristen Eason has compiled a selection of books on the topics of Race and Diversity to help students and families engage further during Black Lives Matter at School Week, and beyond.
 The books listed below are titles that are available to check-out from the Thornton Creek Elementary Library.
-During remote learning, current students can access our library through Clever to place books on hold.
+Many are also available through the Seattle Public Library.
 If you have any questions about book selections or need assistance checking books out, please reach out to Kristen: firstname.lastname@example.org

 Black is a Rainbow Color by Angela Joy